ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 Commissioned tattoo design.
 The tattoo itself was done at Dragon Tattoo, in Surrey.
 The artist there made a few

 modifications from the original, but the end results work.
-This is a unique situation, where my drawing

 it came down to me and an accomplished artist from Edmonton, Alberta-- I lost.
 Anyway here's the sample drawing